SERG-Delft/dslinter/docs/gh-pages/content/Code Smells/Initialization-Order-Misused.md

 title: "Initialization Order Misused"
 disableShare: true
 # ShowReadingTime: true
-tags:
+tags: ["api-specific", "model training", "error-prone"]
 weight: 20
 ---

 ### Description

-The \textit{AdamOptimizer} class in the TensorFlow creates additional variables named "slots".
+The `AdamOptimizer` class in the TensorFlow creates additional variables named "slots".
 The variables must be initialized before training the model.
-Therefore, if the developer call \textit{initialize\_all\_variables()} before calling \textit{AdamOptimizer} and does not call the initializer afterward, the variables created by \textit{AdamOptimizer} will not be initialized and might cause an error.
+Therefore, if the developer call `initialize_all_variables()` before calling `AdamOptimizer` and does not call the initializer afterward, the variables created by `AdamOptimizer` will not be initialized and might cause an error.

 ### Type